 Chrysler’s cost-reduction program also entailed deep cuts in capital expenditures and R&D, which seriously hurt Chrysler’s product development later in the decade.
-Iacocca might have avoid that problem if he had reinvested the company’s substantial mid-eight profits in new products, but he opted instead for a series of high-profile acquisitions, most of them in non-automotive businesses.
+Iacocca might have avoided that problem if he had reinvested the company’s substantial mid-eighties profits in new products, but he opted instead for a series of high-profile acquisitions, most of them in non-automotive businesses.
 Over the next few years, Chrysler bought Gulfstream, Electrospace Systems, Airborne Systems, Thrifty, Snappy, Dollar Rent a Car, E.F.
 Hutton, and a variety of other financial services companies.

 At the time, diversification seemed like a prudent choice; after the auto industry’s roller-coaster ride of the previous decade, all the U.S. automakers were considering it.
 Still, all of these acquisitions drained capital that might otherwise have been used to improve Chrysler’s car and truck lines, and many proved to be expensive boondoggles.
 For example, when Chrysler attempted to sell its new aerospace divisions at the end of the decade, it was only able to find a buyer for Gulfstream; the sale netted $825 million, which on an inflation-adjusted basis wasn’t a whole lot more than Chrysler paid for it in 1985.